webgpu/webgpufundamentals/webgpu/lessons/webgpu-orthographic-projection.md

 Before WebGPU draws a color pixel it will check the corresponding depth pixel.
-If the depth (Z) value for the pixel it's about to draw does not match some condition relative to the value of the corresponding depth pixel. then WebGPU will not draw the new color pixel.
+If the depth (Z) value for the pixel it's about to draw does not match some condition relative to the value of the corresponding depth pixel then WebGPU will not draw the new color pixel.
 Otherwise it draws both the new color pixel with the color from your fragment shader AND it draws the depth pixel with the new depth value.
 This means, pixels that are behind other pixels won't get